Houston Roughnecks (XFL): McMahon Era (2020)

-On February 8, 2020, the Roughnecks defeated the Los Angeles Wildcats in the second game in league history by a score of 37-17.
+On February 8, 2020, the Roughnecks defeated the Los Angeles Wildcats in the second game in league history by a score of 37–17.
 The XFL announced that the remainder of the 2020 XFL season had been canceled due to the COVID-19 pandemic.
-The team finished with an undefeated regular season 5-0 record.
+The team finished with an undefeated regular season 5–0 record.
 On April 10, 2020, the XFL suspended operations, with all employees, players, and staff being terminated.

-Dwayne Johnson and Dany Garcia Era (2023-present)
+Dwayne Johnson and Dany Garcia Era (2023)

 On August 3, 2020, it was reported that a consortium led by Dwayne "The Rock" Johnson, Dany Garcia, and Gerry Cardinale (through Cardinale's fund RedBird Capital Partners) purchased the XFL for $15 million just hours before an auction could take place; the purchase received court approval on August 7, 2020.
 The XFL hired Wade Phillips as a head coach on April 13, 2022, with the expectation that he would be coaching the Houston team.
 On July 24, 2022, the return of a Houston XFL franchise was confirmed, as well as the hiring of Wade Phillips.
 On October 31, 2022, the XFL officially announced that the Roughnecks name would be returning, with a new logo.